Home

 Blog Your Brains Out

-On blog posts you can use full XHTML in your post, which is the default mode.
+Posts use full XHTML in your post, which is the default mode.
 A WYSIWYG (What you See is What you Get) editor is also available.
 Menu icons in the rich-text editor (WYSIWYG) allow users to format their writings without having to understand the underlying XHTML tags.
 To use the WYSIWYG editor, click on the rich text editor link below the body area where you compose your post.
 Hover your mouse over the buttons in the rich text editor to see what each icon in the toolbar does.

 A Democratic Community Blog